winglang/wing/README.md

 ### 1.10 Formatting

-Wing enforces minor formatting and tries to be as close as possible to JSII:
+Wing recommends the following formatting and naming conventions:

 - Each statement must end with a semicolon
 - Interface names start with capital letter "I"